 The whole trail from beginning to the end of The Knob and back takes under an hour.

 You might want to allow longer if you decide to stay a while at the lookout, go swimming, or have a picnic.

 We visited The Knob on Columbus Day weekend during the pandemic.

-That’s because it was more crowded than I would have liked, with a half a dozen or so people lingering at the lookout platform, and others coming and going along the trail.
+At that time, it was more crowded than I would have liked since everyone was heading outdoors.
+Half a dozen people lingered at the lookout platform, and others were coming and going along the trail.

-And, the parking lot was full (although we lucked out with a spot as someone was leaving).
+The parking lot was full when we arrived, although we lucked out with a spot as someone was just leaving.

 That means the best time of year to visit the Knob would be during the pleasant weather in the Cape Cod off season: ideally spring and autumn.

 Download your FREE New England Packing Guide below